Canon G7 X Mark II Review (2026): Still Worth Buying Used?

 Highlight recovery proves more limited, emphasizing the importance of proper exposure.
 The camera tends to protect highlights aggressively, sometimes leaving shadows darker than expected.
 Exposure compensation becomes your friend, particularly in high-contrast situations.

-Color information in RAW files gives you room to adjust white balance and color grading without quality degradation.
-Imaging Resource’s comprehensive conclusion highlights these processing capabilities as significant advantages over purely computational smartphone approaches.
+Color information in the Mark II’s 14-bit CR2 RAW files gives you room to adjust white balance and color grading without the quality loss of editing a finished JPEG.
+That flexibility remains a meaningful advantage over relying only on computational smartphone output.

 Firmware and software ecosystem